tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 GHC will automatically generate the dictionary-passing lambda in the above code.
-The `unsafeCoerce` application must return a polymorphic value with the `Quasi` class constraint, and if we simply do `unsafeRunTcM = unsafeCoerce`, the resulting `Q a` value has the wrong function arity which leads to segmentation fault at runtime.
+The `unsafeCoerce` application must return a polymorphic value with the `Quasi` class constraint, and if we simply do `unsafeRunTcM = unsafeCoerce`, the resulting `Q a` value has the wrong function arity which leads to a segmentation fault at runtime.

 Now that we can hook into GHC internal workings by running `TcM a` computations,